raphaelhoffmann/tutorials/README.md

         mention_str varchar(100),
         w_from int,
         w_to int,
-        value int
+        loc_id int,
+        is_correct boolean,
+        features text[]
 ) DISTRIBUTED BY (mention_id);
 ```

-* only relevant here is that there is one row for each candidate span in the text
+* only relevant here is that there is one row for each combination of candidate span in the text,
-  and that the output variable `value` ranges over the entries in our database
+  and location in our location database.
+* For tractability we generate such a candidate only if we find an exact match of span in the text and name of a location in the the database.

 ## Distant Supervision